 In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense / expenditure) until then.
-The Road Commission has one item that qualifies for reporting in this category, which is the deferred outflow of resources related to the defined benefit pension plan.
-The deferred outflows of resources related to the defined benefit pension plan are reported in the government-wide financial statements.
-The deferred outflows of resources result from the variance between the plan's actual investment earnings compared to the plan's assumed investment earnings, changes in experience, changes in assumptions and contributions to the defined benefit pension plan subsequent to the measurement date.
+The Road Commission has several items that qualify for reporting in this category related to the defined benefit pension plan and the defined benefit OPEB plan.